Skip to content

 The Vivobarefoot Primus Lite III versus Vivobarefoot Primus Lite Knit is a question that I’m asked fairly routinely on YouTube and review content.
 Both of these models deliver a high level of versatility for the active individual.

-On top of this, Vivobarefoot doesn’t always do the best job at clarifying which of their barefoot shoes work best for certain contexts so it makes sense why many are on the fence between the Primus Lite Knit and Primus Lite III.
+In addition, Vivobarefoot doesn’t always clarify which of its barefoot shoes works best for certain contexts, so it makes sense why many are on the fence between the Primus Lite Knit and Primus Lite III.

-The Vivobarefoot Primus Lite III and Primus Lite Knit both perform well in the gym and they have clean appearances which add to their versatility, especially for daily wear, so where do their differences lie?
+The Vivobarefoot Primus Lite III and Primus Lite Knit both perform well in the gym, and their clean appearances add to their versatility, especially for daily wear.
+So, where do their differences lie?

 In this Vivobarefoot Primus Lite III versus Vivobarefoot Primus Lite Knit comparison, I’ll cover the key performance, construction, durability, and sizing differences to know about these shoes.